tdbe/tdbe.github.io/_posts/2016-10-1-unity-shader-shenanigans.markdown

 ***Note:** Notice that a CommandBuffer sends a program to the GPU that runs every frame, so unless you need to change the program or update the data structures from the C# side, you shouldn't clear and run the Draw or Blit commands every frame from C#.*

-The Command Buffer allows you to insert render materials and geometry at any stage or Unity's rendering pipeline.
+The Command Buffer allows you to insert render materials and geometry at any stage of Unity's rendering pipeline.
 You set that with `CameraEvent.m_BeforeAlpha` etc..
 To see what's going on, go to Window > Frame Debugger and visualise your changes as well as see the default pipeline at work.

-***Note:** If you want any of your custom deferred shaders to write to the built in emission buffer, and do your own lights, you must use the `CameraEvent.AfterLighting` stage.*
+***Note:** Unity will hijack some (parts) of these render targets at certain points in the pipeline, and you won't have access.
+For ex if you want any of your custom deferred shaders to write to the built in emission buffer, and do your own lights, you must use the `CameraEvent.AfterLighting` stage.*

 ### Draw a mesh with the CB: